-The method of Hurwitz-Radon Matrices (MHR - Algorithm 1) leads to curve interpolation and extrapolation depending on the number of nodes and location of nodes.
+The method of Hurwitz-Radon Matrices (MHR - Algorithm 1) leads to curve interpolation depending on the number of nodes and location of nodes.
 No characteristic features of curve are important in MHR method: failing to be differentiable at any point, the Runge's phenomenon or differences from the shape of polynomials.
 These features are very significant for classical polynomial interpolations.
-MHR method gives the possibility of curve reconstruction and then numerical calculations of roots, quadratures and derivatives for interpolated function are possible.
+MHR method gives the possibility of curve reconstruction and then numerical calculations of derivatives for interpolated function via two-point or three-point estimation for example.
 The only condition is to have a set of nodes according to assumptions in Algorithm 1.
 Curve modeling (Jakóbczak 2010) by MHR method is connected with possibility of changing the nodes coordinates and reconstruction of new curve for new set of nodes, no matter what shape of curve or function is to be reconstructed.
 Main features of MHR method are:

-- 1) accuracy of curve modeling and reconstruction depending on number of nodes and method of choosing nodes; - 2) reconstruction of curve consists of L points is connected with the computational cost of rank O(L); - 3) Algorithm 1 is dealing with local operators: average OHR operator M_2 (8) is built by successive 4, 8 or 16 nodes, what is connected with smaller computational costs then using all nodes.
+1) accuracy of curve reconstruction depending on number of nodes and method of choosing nodes;

+2) reconstruction of curve consists of L points is connected with the computational cost of rank O(L); 3) Algorithm 1 is dealing with local operators: average OHR operator M_2 (8) is built by successive 4, 8 or 16 nodes, what is connected with smaller computational costs then using all nodes.

+computational costs then using all nodes.
 Future works are connected with: geometrical transformations of curve (translations, rotations, scaling)- only nodes are transformed and new curve (for example contour of the object) for new nodes is reconstructed; estimation of curve length (Jakóbczak 2010); possibility to apply MHR method to three-dimensional curves; object recognition (Jakóbczak 2011), shape representation (Jakóbczak 2010) and parameterization in image processing; curve extrapolation (Jakóbczak 2011).